 We rarely do anything spontaneous.
 Rarely meaning as in the last three years or so since we became parents.
 That doesn’t mean we wouldn’t like to, it’s just that our lives don’t quite work like that anymore.
 But when opportunities like a last minute weekend at Bluestone Wales come up, that doesn’t mean we aren’t going to grab it with both hands.
-Which we did.
-Last weekend.

-On Friday morning we had the email that I had been hoping for and by Friday afternoon after school was out we were hitting the road with our last minute, spontaneously packed bags and little ones in tow.
-In hindsight, 5pm on a Friday evening probably wasnt the smartest time to leave, but the little ones were as good as gold, and after a five hour drive with a pit stop for dinner we finally arrived at Bluestone Wales on a very late and rainy evening.
+On Friday morning we had the email that I had been hoping for and by Friday afternoon after school was out we were hitting the road with our bags and little ones in tow.
+In hindsight, 5pm on a Friday evening probably wasnt the smartest time to leave, but the little ones were as good as gold, and after a five hour drive with a pit stop for dinner we arrived at Bluestone Wales on a very late and rainy evening.

 5 Top Tips For Visiting Bluestone Wales

 1.Plan your journey avoiding peak times like the morning and evening rush hours if possible.